 Specific entry requirements

-Bachelor’s degree with a major in: Material Science, Mechanical Engineering, Engineering Physics, Chemistry, Industrial Engineering and Management or Industrial Design Engineering
+Bachelor’s degree (or equivalent) with a major in: Material Science, Mechanical Engineering, Engineering Physics, Chemistry, Industrial Engineering and Management or Industrial Design Engineering.

-Prerequisites: Mathematics (at least 30 cr. including Linear algebra (including Eigenvalue analysis, Diagonalization and Spectral decomposition), Multivariable analysis, Optimization, Numerical analysis and Mathematical statistics or Probability theory), Metals, Polymers, Thermodynamics and Strength of materials or Solid mechanics
+Prerequisites: Mathematics (at least 30 cr. including Linear Algebra, Multivariable Analysis, Numerical Analysis and Mathematical Statistics or Probability Theory), Metals, Polymers, Thermodynamics and Strength of Materials or Solid Mechanics.

 English language requirements